sovity/authority-portal/docs/product/user-documentation/Administration and Support.md

 ![invited-user](images/administration-and-support/invited-user.png)

 The invited user will receive an invitation email with a link.
-When clicking the link, the user will be asked to set a password for their account and to add a two-factor authentication.
+When clicking the link, the user will be asked to set a password for their account and to set up two-factor authentication.

 ## Dashboard